UBC-MDS/programming-in-python-for-data-science/chapters/en/module3.md

 </codeblock>

 **Question 1**
-Which of the following colours don't have any pieces in inventory?
+Which of the following colours doesn't have any pieces in inventory?
 *Hint: You can filter using the `_merge` column.*

 <choice id="1" >